sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/spending-company-money.md

 - If you want something different please contact [Tech Ops](mailto:tech-ops@sourcegraph.com), but if it is more expensive than the laptops listed above please have managerial or [People Ops](mailto:people-ops@sourcegraph.com) approval before requesting.

-### Temporary laptop options
+### Temporary Computer options

 Please refer to the [computer setup](../../departments/tech-ops/tools/computer-setup.md#what-to-do-if-you-are-waiting-for-your-sourcegraph-computer-to-arrive) page for some recommendations .

-### Laptop refresh
+### Computer refresh

 If your laptop is 2 years or older, you are eligible for a new laptop (same budget as new laptop applies).
 Please fill out [this form](https://forms.gle/1PVxXwLJ9WFJvref9) if you want to proceed with getting a new laptop.

-If you would like to upgrade to the new M2 Pro but you have had your current laptop for less than two years, please reach out to [Tech Ops](mailto:tech-ops@sourcegraph.com) and [Finance](mailto:finance@sourcegraph.com).
+If you would like to upgrade to the new M2 Pro but you have had your current computer for less than two years, please reach out to [Tech Ops](mailto:tech-ops@sourcegraph.com) and [Finance](mailto:finance@sourcegraph.com).
 Manager approval is required to explain the business need.

-Decommissioning of your previous laptop will be handled through Tech Ops and our device management platform.
-This will involve data wiping the device, completing the buyback process, or retrieving the laptop to be stored at our hardware vendor.
+Decommissioning of your previous computer will be handled through Tech Ops and our device management platform.
+This will involve data wiping the device, [completing the buyback process](https://handbook.sourcegraph.com/departments/tech-ops/process/buyback/#computer-buyback-program), or retrieving the computer to be stored at our hardware vendor for continued company use.

 ## Recurring expenses